Dynamic Probabilistic Noise Injection for Membership Inference Defense: Related Work

 There are several recent works aimed at addressing MIAs, which are presented and compared in Table~\ref{tab:comparative_defenses}.
 Subsequently, we provide a detailed overview of each method along with a discussion of their respective limitations.

-Abadi et al. \cite{abadi2016deep} propose DP-SGD, a defense that integrates differential privacy directly into the training process by clipping per-example gradients and adding calibrated Gaussian noise.
-Their method employs a moments accountant to tightly track the cumulative privacy loss, thereby offering formal, provable privacy guarantees.
-This approach ensures that the entire model adheres to a specified privacy budget.
-However, because DP-SGD uses a static noise injection scheme that does not adapt to the sensitivity of individual queries, the large noise required to meet a strict privacy budget often leads to a significant drop in accuracy.
-Consequently, the overall utility of the trained model may suffer, especially in complex or high-dimensional tasks.
+Abadi et al.~\cite{abadi2016deep} propose DP-SGD, which enforces differential privacy during training by clipping per-example gradients and adding calibrated Gaussian noise, with a moments accountant used to track cumulative privacy loss.
+This provides formal, provable privacy guarantees at the model level.
+However, DP-SGD applies a static noise injection scheme that does not adapt to the sensitivity of individual queries, and the large noise required to satisfy strict privacy budgets often leads to significant accuracy degradation, particularly for complex or high-dimensional models.

-In another work, Nasr et al. \cite{nasr2018machine} introduce adversarial regularization, an approach that augments the training process with a min-max game.
-In their approach, an auxiliary attack model is trained concurrently with the main classifier to predict membership information, while the classifier is regularized to minimize the success of this inference attack.
-This empirical strategy has been shown to reduce the effectiveness of membership inference attacks with only a modest loss in utility.
-Nevertheless, because it does not offer formal differential privacy guarantees and its performance is sensitive to the tuning of adversarial hyperparameters, the method may not be robust across different datasets and deployment scenarios.
+Nasr et al.~\cite{nasr2018machine} introduce adversarial regularization, a training-time defense that formulates membership inference mitigation as a min--max game between a classifier and an auxiliary attack model.
+By jointly training the classifier to minimize attack success, this approach can reduce membership leakage with modest utility loss, but it provides no formal privacy guarantees and is sensitive to hyperparameter tuning and dataset characteristics.
+In a related but complementary direction, Chen et al.~\cite{chen2022relaxloss} propose RelaxLoss, which mitigates membership inference by reducing the train--test loss gap through loss relaxation and posterior flattening during training.
+By smoothing overconfident predictions, RelaxLoss effectively lowers attack accuracy while largely preserving utility; however, it operates solely at training time and requires retraining the model from scratch, limiting its applicability as a post-hoc defense.

 Moving from modifications in the training procedure, Jia et al. \cite{jia2019memguard} propose MemGuard, a post-processing technique that directly perturbs the output confidence scores using adversarial noise.
 By transforming these outputs into adversarial examples, MemGuard aims to confuse any attack model attempting to distinguish between training and non-training samples.
 This method maintains high utility since the perturbations are designed to minimally affect the predicted labels.
 However, its reliance on fixed perturbation patterns means that it may be less effective if an adversary adapts to the specific noise pattern used.